LucasDelfino92/morrowindsharp/main.md

 > ℹ️ [**Link**](https://www.nexusmods.com/morrowind/mods/45624) to original mod by **NullCascade**.
 The featured version includes tweaks by **Greatness7**, **Sigourn** and **Necrolesian**.

 > ℹ️ Certain Morrowind Code Patch options are recommended for use with this mod.
-Instructions will be given in the [**Re-running Distant Land**](main.md#additional-mcp-patches) section.
+Instructions will be given in the [**Additional MCP Patches**](main.md#additional-mcp-patches) section.

 [**Dungeons Rest**](https://www.nexusmods.com/morrowind/mods/49699)
 Hostile NPCs and creatures' health, magic, and fatigue are reset to full when you enter interior cells.